 \subsection{Surface $^{210}$Pb}

-The Q value of the beta decay of $^{210}$Pb to $^{210}$Bi is 63.5~keV.
-The decay associates with low-energy emissions of electrons and $\gamma$/X--rays typically less than 60~keV.
-The light outputs of the low-energy events depend on the depth of $^{210}$Pb distribution on the crystal surface.
-It has also been suggested that sources are attributed to the $^{222}$Rn contamination that occurred anytime during the powder- and/or crystal-processing stages.
-To understand the energy spectra from the beta decays of $^{210}$Pb, we simulated them by generating $^{210}$Pb at random locations within the surface thickness of 1~$\mu$m in the crystal.
-The simulated spectra are depicted in Fig.~\ref{betadecay}, where each color represents the beta decays of $^{210}$Pb (dotted red line) and $^{210}$Bi (dashed blue line), respectively.
-The peaks at approximately 10 and 50~keV are attributed to the X-rays and 46.5~keV emissions together with about 4~keV mean energy of beta electrons from the decay to the $^{210}$Bi metastable state.
-In addition, the conversion electrons contribute to the peaks at approximately 20 and 35~keV.
-These spectral features can be affected by the depth distribution of $^{210}$Pb on the crystal surface and, therefore, the depth profile of the surface $^{210}$Pb contamination should be taken into account for the detector background in the low-energy region in particular for a low-background experiment using NaI(Tl) crystals.
+The Q value of the beta decay of $^{210}$Pb is 63.5~keV; it decays to the stable $^{210}$Bi with a branching ratio of 16\% and decays to the excited state of $^{210}$Bi at 46.5~keV with a branching ratio of 84\%.
+Because the de-excitation of the $^{210}$Bi excited state associates with low-energy emissions of electrons and $\gamma$/X--rays, it leaves the full energy deposition with the peak at $\sim$50~keV if it is positioned deep enough in the crystal, while the spectral features of these events depend on the depth distribution of $^{210}$Pb within the crystal surface.
+It has also been suggested that the surface $^{210}$Pb are attributed to the $^{222}$Rn contamination that occurred anytime during the powder- and/or crystal-processing stages.
+To understand the energy spectra from the beta decays of $^{210}$Pb in the crystal surface, we simulated them by generating $^{210}$Pb at random locations within the surface thickness of 1~$\mu$m in the crystal.
+The simulated spectra are depicted in Fig.~\ref{betadecay}.
+As expected, there are spectral features in the energy below 40~keV, which are presumably contributed by conversion electrons depending on the depth position of $^{210}$Pb.
+Therefore, the depth profile of the surface $^{210}$Pb contamination should be taken into account for the detector background in the low-energy region of (1--6)~keV.